medic/medic-docs/configuration/csv-to-docs.md

  See Google's docs [here](https://github.com/googleapis/google-api-nodejs-client#oauth2-client) on Oauth2

-## Converting CSVs and Uploading Docs
+## Converting CSVs and uploading docs

 Running `medic-conf csv-to-docs` will convert the CSV into json docs for the webapp.
 They are placed in a `json_docs` folder